-This is not an entry about prickly pear (although I’ve had a request and one will follow!).
-It is simply to set the stage for a latent realization…
+This is not an entry about prickly pear but it sets the stage for a discovery…

-Despite some uncertainty about the route and the aforementioned prickly pear incident, then, Reina and I eventually made our way to the pool, which was set high on the mountainside in the shade of scrub trees.
-There we took a wonderfully refreshing, albeit bathing-suit clad dip, all the while chatting it up with the would-be sunbathers, including the landlord, who while sans clothing was stunningly bedecked with jewels.
+Despite some uncertainty about the route and the aforementioned prickly pear incident, Reina and I eventually made our way to the pool, which was set high on the mountainside.
+There we took a wonderfully refreshing dip, all the while chatting it up with the would-be sunbathers, including the landlord, who while sans clothing was stunningly bedecked with jewels.
 And now the point of my story: After bemoaning my prickly pear drama, I started preaching about wild edible plants and the conversation made its way to yucca, whereupon this woman shared that her friend’s wife, who is from South America, says that eating yucca flowers is good for lowering a person’s cholesterol!

 Could it be so?

-This memory occurred to me again yesterday, for the first time in a long time, while I was pondering the whole saponins-in-my-wild-edible plants question (see Aurora Yucca and the Recipes I’ve Tried With It).
-Saponins—contained by both yucca and soapberries, which I have consumed in small quantities on several occasions—are used as commercial foaming agents.
-They are soap’s foam, in essence.
+This memory occurred to me again yesterday, for the first time in a long time, while I was pondering the whole saponins-in-my-wild-edible plants question.
+Saponins—contained by both yucca and soapberries—are used as commercial foaming agents.
+They are soap’s foam.
 And I wondered: Could the soap from the yucca somehow be cleansing the LDL cholesterol from a person’s system?

 I typed “saponins” and “cholesterol” into my Google search box.
 Lo and behold, up came a bunch of entries about using saponins to lower cholesterol!